ayoayco/Cozy/README.md

 ## Why?

-Visiting websites in this 'modern' time is a paradox: standard Web technologies are better but most commercial websites are pretty terrible--not only because misinformation abounds online, but also because of Big Tech's personal data farming that puts us all at a disadvantage.
+Visiting websites in this 'modern' time is a paradox: standard Web technologies are better but most commercial websites are pretty terrible—not only because misinformation abounds online, but also because of Big Tech's personal data farming that puts us all at a disadvantage.

 [**Cozy**](https://cozy.pub) addresses this by putting people first by default: no tracking cookies will ever get into your browser, pay the minimum bandwidth to get information you need, and save everything on your browser for accessing them again later offline.